nazari63/documentation/site/source/support/common-issues.rst

 #.
 Make sure you have successfully followed the :ref:`connecting-lan` instructions for your device.
 #.
 If you are using Windows, the problem is almost certainly with Bonjour.
 Follow the :ref:`directions to reinstall <connecting-lan-windows>`, even if you have already done so.
 #.
+If you are using macOS, confirm your browser is allowed to access local network devices at: Settings --> Privacy & Security --> Local Network
+#.
 If using Firefox from Mac, Windows or Android, ensure you have set ``security.enterprise_roots.enable`` to ``true`` in ``about:config`` per the :ref:`instructions<ca-ff>`
 #.
 Try connecting using your server's IP address or Tor address.
 If this works, it means your issue is specific to .local.
 Try clearing your browser cache and/or restarting your phone/laptop/router.
 If all fails, try restarting your server.
 #.
 Try connecting using a different browser on the same device.
 If this works, it means you need to clear cache on your current browser.